AmpelAstro/Ampel-nuclear/README.md

 Your can also use `--daysago n` to scan the last `n` days.

 Note: When requesting a full day with `-d` or the last `n` days with `--daysago n` from the archive, the first run will probably fail, as the archive database has not fully ramped up yet (`URL is locked`).
-In this case, just rerun `./run_tde_scan.py` (without any parameters to prevent requesting a new stream token and overwriting the current one) until the archive starts serving alerts (you will see them getting ingested).
+In this case, just rerun `./run_tde_scan.py`, without any parameters except for `-p` if you want to enable dropbox-push to prevent requesting a new stream token and overwriting the current one until the archive starts serving alerts (you will see them getting ingested).

 To check the output, go to the `temp` directory that gets created when script is run without `-p` (push to dropbox), or check the dropbox.